New Nacha Rule Extensions

 Companies that debit funds via ACH are now required to validate customer bank accounts.
 Find out how you can become compliant.

 So what’s new with Nacha?
 On March 21, 2021, Nacha imposed the Supplemental Fraud Detection Rule for Web Debits, requiring businesses that debit funds via online ACH to implement enhanced fraud detection.
-Nacha’s new rule is built to help businesses protect against fraud and financial institutions from posting fraudulent/incorrect unauthorized payments.
+Nacha’s new rule is built to help businesses protect against fraud and stop financial institutions from posting fraudulent/incorrect unauthorized payments.

 What does it mean for your business?